dk2791/dk2791.github.io/_posts/2019-04-02-posts-GOOGLE_MAP_API.md

     <script>
       function initMap() {

-        // Create a new StyledMapType object, passing it an array of styles,
-        // and the name to be displayed on the map type control. var styledMapType = new google.maps.StyledMapType(
+        /*Create a new StyledMapType object, passing it an array of styles, and the name to be displayed on the map type control.*/ var styledMapType = new google.maps.StyledMapType(
             [
               {elementType: 'geometry', stylers: [{color: '#ebe3cd'}]},